WenrongWei2000/WenrongWei2000.github.io/_publications/2015-10-01-paper-title-number-3.md

-**Key Step 2: Establish market bidding model for wind farm equipped with Storage**
+**Key Step 2: Establish market bidding model for wind farm equipped with Storage** Referring to the PJM market rules in the United States, we developed a revenue and cost model for wind farm (equipped with energy storage).
+The specific functions are provided in Equations (1) to (6) in this paper.
+Additionally, the time framework for market bidding is illustrated in the figure below.

 <div class='paper-box'>
   <div class='paper-box-image'>
     <img src='../images/能量市场.png' alt="sym" width="70%" style="display: block; margin: 0 auto;">